The 2025 NGCRC 28th International Gang Specialist

 Dr. Martha Wall-Whitfield

-Dr. Martha Wall-Whitfield is an educator from Little Rock, Arkansas where she is currently the Principal at the state’s largest juvenile facility for incarcerated youth.
-During her time in Arkansas, she also has been the District Principal for Rite of Passage, overseeing all correctional education in the state.
-She taught for six years at the University level as an Assistant Professor for Averett University.
-She currently serves as an Adjunct for Arkansas State University, teaching in the school leadership program.
-Dr. Whitfield is a mom of five and a Mimi to three.
-She has been active in both her church as a Sunday School teacher and the community as a foster parent and foster parent trainer for the state.
+Dr. Martha Wall-Whitfield is an educator from Little Rock, Arkansas where she is currently the Founder and Principal of Legacy Christian Academy, a private Christian school for at-risk youth and kids from trauma.
+She was formerly the District Principal for all juvenile correctional facilities in the state of Arkansas and also served as Principal at the state’s largest juvenile facility for incarcerated youth for seven years.
+She has taught for over 16 years at the University level as an Assistant Professor for Averett University and as an Adjunct for Virginia Commonwealth University, University of Arkansas Little Rock, and Arkansas State University.
+Dr. Whitfield is a mom of five and a Mimi to five.
+She is active in both her church and the community as a foster and adoptive parent and foster parent trainer for the state.

 Dr. John Z. Wang